 Acorn squash baked with rice raisin nut stiffing is a delicious vegan treat that can be prepared in about an hour including the preparation of the rice raisin nut stuffing.
 It makes a great looking main dish for any festive meal.
-Leftovers can be stored in the refrigerator in covered microwaveable dishes, and warmed up in a few minutes, as shown in the photo.
+We usually bake an additional squash, because we always look forward to having leftovers which can be stored in the refrigerator in covered microwaveable dishes, and they are delicious warmed up in a few minutes, as shown in the photo.

 Acorn Squash Baked with Rice Raisin Nut Stuffing Cooking Utensils: